Small dragon fruits may be related to the pollination rate, plant health & flower opening/closing. Let's see some possible reasons together below:

-Rain can get into the flowers & make the pollen wet.
-This may affect the resulting fruit.
-Often, if there's rain on the north side, those dragon fruit flowers on the north side will produce smaller fruits than those on the south side for example.
+Often, if the rain comes from the north side, you may see those dragon fruit flowers on the north side produce smaller fruits than those on the south side.

 The wind may blow some pollen away from the anthers (the male part).
-This can reduce the number of pollen getting into the stigma (the female part).
-Mildew, especially those containing small pieces of salt, can also affect the quality.
+This can reduce the amount of pollen getting into the stigma (the female part).
+Mildew, especially those containing small pieces of salt, can also affect the pollen quality.

 2. Plant Health

 See how many flowers/fruits the tree is carrying relative to its size.
-If there's too many children in the house, the mama might need to cut back a little to support all of her babies.
+If there's too many children in the house, the mama might need to cut back a little per each to support all of her babies.
 And this can result in smaller fruits.
-It's a good idea to keep 1-2 small branches for each big branch to spread out the load.
+It's a good idea to keep 1-2 small branches (or buds) for each big branch to even out the load.

 Because rain may affect the flowers, many growers tie them closed with rubber bands.
 This way, the rain won't get in & cause rot.
 Because of this restrain, the fruit growing out may not get enough room to grow out.
-This can affect 10% of the fruit crops.
+This may affect 10% of the fruit crops, but not too much.

 Some dragon fruit varieties like the Sugar Dragon S8 or Voodoo Child (created by Paul Thomson) are naturally smaller than others.
-It's about 4 inches & weighs around 5 oz to 0.5 lb (226 gram).
+It's about 4 inches (10 cm) & weighs around 5 oz (140 gram) to 0.5 lb (226 gram).
 They are super tiny tiny fruits but are fully packed with a ton of flavor.

 The Yellow Dragon & Colombiana (with identical DNA) also produce pretty small fruits.
-They're about 0.5 to 0.75 lbs.
-So if this is the case, then it's all natural.
-Another possibility is that the farmers pick the fruits early, so they are smaller.
+They are about 0.5 to 0.75 lbs (226 - 340 gram).
+So, if this is the case, then it may be a thing from nature.
+Another possibility is that the farmers pick the fruits early, so the fruits are obviously smaller :)

 Some growers have had good results when doing hand pollination on dragon fruit plants: